A glimp of my thoughts.

 By getting older it is a growing desire to create elegant but simple instruments.
-Please read the article below which may explain this need as to be a higher good.
+It has almost become a higher good.
 Without ornate designs to rely on as signifiers of accepted beauty, I am more encouraged to study subtle colours and textures.
 In an age of mass production and quick disposal, learning to accept and celebrate scars and flaws is a powerful lesson in humanity and sustainability.
-In a world that so often prizes youth, perfection and excess, embracing the old and battered may seem strange.
-It sees beauty in the incomplete and value in simplicity.
+In a world that so often prizes youth, perfection and excess, embracing the old may seem strange.
+It sees beauty and value in simplicity.

 Wabi-sabi offers a refuge from the modern world's obsession with perfection, and accepts imperfections as all the more meaningful – and, in their own way, beautiful.